-The pre-application process and initial review process set forth in Section II, General Procedures, apply to this section.
+The pre-application process and initial review process set forth in Section 2, General Procedures, apply to this section.

-III-A-2.
+3(a)(ii).
 First Minor Subdivision Application and Preliminary Plat Submittal

-The subdivider shall submit to the subdivision administrator a subdivision application containing the materials identified in Section II-A-2 and in the pre-application meeting.
+The subdivider shall submit to the subdivision administrator a subdivision application containing the materials identified in Section 2(a)(ii) and in the pre-application meeting.

-III-A-3.
+3(a)(iii).
 First Minor Subdivision Exceptions

-The following do not apply to first minor subdivisions:
+The following do not apply to first minor subdivisions pursuant to Section 76-3-609(2)(d) and (e), MCA:

-- a. preparation of an environmental assessment;
+- A. preparation of an environmental assessment;

-- b. public hearing requirements; and
+- B. public hearing requirements; and

-- c. parkland dedication.
+- C. parkland dedication.

-III-A-4.
+3(a)(iv).
 First Minor Subdivision Review Process

-a.
-Time Period for Approval, Conditional Approval, or Denial
+A. Time Period for Approval, Conditional Approval, or Denial,

-Within 35 working days of receiving a complete and sufficient application, the governing body shall approve, conditionally approve, or deny the proposed subdivision according to Section III-A-7 of these regulations, unless the subdivider and the subdivision administrator agree to an extension or suspension of the review period, not to exceed one year.
+Within thirty-five (35) working days of receiving a complete and sufficient application, the governing body shall approve, conditionally approve, or deny the proposed subdivision according to Section 3(a)(viii) of these regulations, unless the subdivider and the subdivision administrator agree to an extension or suspension of the review period, not to exceed one year.
+Section 76-3-609(2)(a) and (b), MCA.

-b.
-Public Agency and Utility Review
+B. Public Agency and Utility Review

-Review and comment by public agencies or utilities may not delay the governing body's action on the subdivision application beyond the 35-working day review period.
+Review and comment by public agencies or utilities may not delay the governing body's action on the subdivision application beyond the thirty-five (35) working day review period.
 The governing body will make these comments available to the subdivider and to the public upon request.
 If, during the review of the application, the Subdivision Administrator contacts a public utility, agency, or other entity that was not included on the list provided during the pre-application meeting, the subdivision administrator shall notify the subdivider of the contact and the timeframe for response.
+Section 76-3-504(1)(i) and (1)(q)(iii), MCA.

-c.
-Allowed Actions and Uses on a Subdivision Lot
+C. Allowed Actions and Uses on a Subdivision Lot

 Any action or land use that is not specifically prohibited in the conditions of subdivision approval required by the County Commission are specifically allowed unless otherwise subject to additional restrictions that may be provided in the County's subdivision and applicable zoning regulations.
+Section 76-3-501(2), MCA.

-d.
-Enforcement and Interpretation of Conditions of Approval
+D. Enforcement and Interpretation of Conditions of Approval

 If the County has historically interpreted and enforced or chosen not to enforce a condition of subdivision approval that has benefited a property owner, the County may not undertake a different interpretation or enforcement action against a similarly situated property owner located within the same subdivision.
+Section 76-3-501(3), MCA.

-e.
-Specific, Documentable and Defined Purpose or Objective for Conditions of Approval f.
-Covenants and Homeowners Association Documents - Review and Approval g.
-Fees and Real Property Dedications for Housing
+E. Specific, Documentable and Defined Purpose or Objective for Conditions of Approval

-If the governing body conditionally approves the proposed subdivision, each condition required for subdivision approval must identify a specific, documentable, and clearly defined purpose or objective related to the primary criteria set forth in the review criteria found in 76-3-608(3) MCA and pursuant to Section III-A-7 that form the basis for the conditions of approval.
+If the governing body conditionally approves the proposed subdivision, each condition required for subdivision approval must identify a specific, documentable, and clearly defined purpose or objective related to the primary criteria set forth in the review criteria found in 76-3-608(3) MCA and pursuant to Section 3(a)(vii) that form the basis for the conditions of approval.